Paulokim1/nlp-APS2/README.md

 1. A query expected to yield 10 results (e.g., "You have won a free ticket to our prize draw!").
 2. A query expected to yield fewer than 10 results (e.g., "Congratulations, you've been selected for a prize").
 3. A non-obvious query to test broader retrieval (e.g., "Coffee is good for sleep").

-The system successfully retrieved relevant messages for each test case.
-It showed strong performance in grouping spam-related messages for spammy queries and retrieved `ham` messages for non-obvious queries.

-## Conclusion

-This embedding-based retrieval system enhances search relevance by using semantic similarity.
-Fine-tuning the embeddings improved the retrieval quality, as seen in the clustering and testing results.
-The use of an autoencoder for dimensionality reduction further optimized the embeddings for this specific dataset.

-For a detailed theoretical background, see [this reference](https://doi.org/10.1007/s10772-024-10133-5) on embeddings and semantic similarity.

----

-**References**
-Sharma, K. V., Ayiluri, P. R., Betala, R., et al. (2024).
-Enhancing query relevance: leveraging SBERT and cosine similarity for optimal information retrieval. _International Journal of Speech Technology_, 27, 753–763.